-Fall and Spring

-5-Day Plan

-7-Day Plan

-7-Day Plan

-Summer

-5-Day Plan

-3 meals each day, Monday-Friday, \$665.00 + \$49.88 tax

-3 meals each day, \$725.00 + \$54.38 tax..
+Fall and Spring 5-Day Plan 3 meals each day, Monday-Friday, \$692 + \$53.63 tax 7-Day Plan 3 meals each day, \$754 + \$58.43 tax Summer 5-Day Plan 3 meals each day, Monday-Friday, \$229 + \$17.74 tax

-Summer 3 meals each day, Monday-Friday, \$220.00 + \$16.50 tax
+7-Day Plan 3 meals each day, \$250 + \$19.37 tax

-7-Day Plan 3 meals each day, \$240.00 + \$18.00 taxA deposit of \$200 is required to apply for a room in a residence hall.
+A deposit of \$200 is required to apply for a room in a residence hall.
 This fee will be retained as a deposit against damage or late cancellation, or to keep the application on active file.
-Upon withdrawal from the University, any debts owed the University by the student may be withheld from the housing deposit.
+Upon withdrawal from the TAMUG, any debts owed the University by the student may be withheld from the housing deposit.
 A reservation may be cancelled and the deposit refunded upon written request prior to July 1 for the fall semester, December 15 for the spring semester, May 10 for the first summer session and June 20 for the second summer session.
 Any cancellation after the above dates will result in forfeiture of the deposit.
-A refund may be made in accordance with the University policy for a student graduating or withdrawing from school, upon request, after clearance by the Student Services Office.
-The balance of the refund due will be issued through the Controller's Office after deducting all debts owed by the student to the University.
-Seniority in campus housing and on the residence hall waiting list will be based upon the date of receipt of the room deposit; however, the deposit does not guarantee assignment to on-campus housing.
+A refund may be made in accordance with the TAMUG policy for a student graduating or withdrawing from school, upon request, after clearance by the Residential Services and the Student Services Offices.
+The balance of the refund due will be issued through the Fiscal Office after deducting all debts owed by the student to the University.
+Seniority in to on-campus housing.
+Building Use Fee campus housing and on the residence hall waiting list will be based upon the date of receipt of the room deposit; however, the deposit does not guarantee assignment